StevenMaharaj/level2_python/slides/testing.md

     with pytest.raises(ValueError):
         divide(1, 0)
 ```
+you can run all the tests by running the command
+- `pytest`
-you can run all the tests by running the command `pytest` or you can drill down to the specific test `pytest tests/test_calculator.py::test_add`
+- you can drill down to the specific test `pytest tests/test_calculator.py::test_add`

+- To run an specific test function`pytest -k "test_add"`
 ---
 # Fixtures
 A fixture in pytest is a reusable piece of setup code that provides data, resources, or configuration for tests.
 It helps you avoid repeating setup logic and makes your tests cleaner and more modular.